thojor79/bacillus_c64/README.md

 the game with read hardware.
 Or use the floppy emulator hardware with SD cards etc.

+For example use OpenCBM and its program d64copy to transfer the .D64 files:

+d64copy bacillus.d64 8

+for a drive connected via a X(U)1541 cable or device.

 Technical facts:
 * 2-way side scrolling game
 * parallax scrolling